Action on climate and nature

 Climate and Ecological Emergencies Advisory Committee

 Our Climate and Ecological Emergencies Advisory Committee (CEEAC) advises the Cabinet on matters relating to the climate and ecological crises, and recommends actions, policies and practices to reduce damage to the environment.

 Climate change is the change in average conditions, such as temperature or rainfall, over a long period of time.
 With increases in the Earth’s temperature since the industrial revolution, our weather and biodiversity have been impacted.

 Our Corporate Plan prioritises climate and ecological work through the plan’s themes of ‘protect and restore our natural world’ and ‘action on climate emergency’, highlighting that the climate and ecological emergencies are important areas of work for the council.
-We are also developing a climate action plan which will set out how we will achieve our carbon neutral targets in our own operations and across the district.
+Our Climate Action Plan sets out how we will achieve our carbon neutral targets in our own operations and across the district.